nanderto/FirstAspNetCoyote/SecondAspNetCoyote/README.md

        }
    }
 ```
-Notice that I have added in the Handle add a few lines of code to randomly throw an exception.
-At this point YOu can run the application and watch it work.
-If it throws the exception it brings Blazor down but its hard to find.
+Notice that I have added in the HandleAdd a few lines of code to randomly throw an exception.
+At this point you can run the application and watch it work.
+If it throws the exception it brings Blazor down but its hard to find, as it burys the exception.

 ## Running the Coyote test tool
 The coyote tool did not work as advertised I had to run the dotnet command: